cbushdor/-MyDefaultValues4Vim/README.md

 let g:my_auto_DeleteTrailingWS=g:true
 ```

+# How to create an *environment variable name*

 For the time being this feature can be done *by hand* or when you open a file.
-There is a question asked for each new pluggin installed (or as long as *g:my_auto_< filename >* is not found in ~/.vimrc for instance).
+There is a serie of question(s) asked for each new pluggin installed (or as long as *g:my_auto_< filename >* is not found in ~/.vimrc for instance).
 Possible values are g:true for true or g:false for false.
 The value true load the module, false ignore it.
 It is mandatory to have that..

 # A final configuration: